 We are responsible for the EvtGen Monte Carlo generator within the experiment.

-We are involved with the HLT2 (high-level trigger) and data stripping activity.
+We are involved with the HLT2 (high-level trigger), data stripping and real time analysis activity.

 We are members of the TORCH collaboration, carrying out R&D for a novel time-of-flight detector that could provide particle identification information, to discriminate between charged pions, kaons and protons at low momentum.

 We have leading roles in the collaboration in measurements related to the angle γ (gamma) of the so-called Unitarity Triangle and of rare b hadron decays mediated by the b→sμ+μ− transition.
 We also have interests in several other areas, particularly in analyses involving Dalitz plot analysis.
 We hosted an LHCb UK workshop on Dalitz plot analysis in October 2009.